mszlgr/istio-oidc/README.md

 1. Play with `ap.yaml` AuthorizationPolicy, `ra.yaml` RequestAuthentication and `ef-lua.yaml` EnvoyFIlter objects.

 ## Presentation
 This code was also used as a demo example during [BSides Krakow 2022](https://bsideskrakow.pl/).
-Presetantion it self can be found here.
+Presetantion it self can be found (here)[presentation/Zero-Trust-With-Istio.pdf].